Seby Zavala Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.99 team ERA that ranks 10th among all MLB pitching staffs.
+- The Mariners have the 10th-ranked team ERA across all league pitching staffs (3.96).

-- Mariners pitchers combine to surrender 63 home runs (0.9 per game), the least in baseball.
+- The Mariners give up the fewest home runs in baseball (65 total, one per game).

+- Gilbert gets the start for the Mariners, his 14th of the season.
+He is 4-4 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.

-- The righty last appeared on Sunday against the Los Angeles Angels, when he threw 4 2/3 innings, allowing two earned runs while giving up four hits.
+- The righty's last time out was on Sunday against the Los Angeles Angels, when he threw three innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.